-The daily stresses of work, such as last-minute deadlines, difficult projects, and challenges with co-workers can all test our emotions.
+The daily stresses of work have only been magnified over the past year.
+Competing priorities, difficult projects, adjusting to change, seeking a semblance of balance while working remotely, and challenges with co-workers can all test our emotions.

 But an employee who is frustrated with things not always going smoothly can also be happy in their job, provided that this dissatisfaction doesn't become overwhelming in the grand scheme of things.

 So is happiness at work simply an emotion that occurs naturally while employees are juggling the responsibilities of daily life?

 Or is it something that a company's leadership can actively cultivate?
 And, if so, what are the factors that can influence workplace happiness?

 First of all, it helps to know what happiness actually means in the context of the workplace.
 Is it that feeling we experience when a project is successfully completed and we get a pat on the back from our manager?
 Or does it run deeper, to underlying factors that drive staff morale, work productivity and employee engagement?

 According to Dr. Christine Carter, senior fellow at the Greater Good Science Center at the University of California, people often confuse happiness at work (and in life) with fleeting moments of gratification.
 She says that happiness actually involves the ability to access “a wide range of positive emotions”, including hope, optimism, confidence, gratitude, inspiration and awe.